iree-org/iree-torch/README.md

 # Example Usage

+## Training & Inference (`functorch`-based)

+An end-to-end example of training a PyTorch basic regression model on IREE can be found in [this script](https://github.com/iree-org/iree-torch/blob/main/examples/regression.py).
+This script uses `functorch` to define the model's forward and backward pass.

+## Inference (`nn.Module`-based)

-An end-to-end example of compiling a PyTorch BERT model to IREE can be found in [this notebook](https://github.com/iree-org/iree-torch/blob/main/examples/bert.ipynb).
+An end-to-end example of compiling an `nn.Module`-based PyTorch BERT model to IREE can be found in [this notebook](https://github.com/iree-org/iree-torch/blob/main/examples/bert.ipynb).
 The notebook also demonstrates the significantly smaller runtime size of the compiled model when compared to PyTorch (**~4MB versus ~700MB**).

 # Planned features